haacked/Rothko/README.md

 Framework's, except in a few plases where I wouldn't be able to live with myself if I didn't modernize the library.
 For example, I updated methods that return arrays to return `IEnumerable` (or derived interface) instead.

+# Structure

+As stated before, most of the abstractions hew closely to the .NET Framework APIs to make porting code over easy.
+Let's call these the __core abstractions__.
+The __Facade classes__ provide a nicer more usable interface over the core abstractions.